 Overview: The County of Northampton will competitively award grant funds from the Public Safety Grant program (formerly EMS).
 The Public Safety Grant program provides funding to the County’s non-profit and municipal emergency medical service organizations, as well as the fire and police agencies that provide life-saving support to the residents of Northampton County

-• Northampton County Department of Community & Economic Development hosts a plethora of other great grant programs, follow link below for more information.
+• Northampton County Department of Community & Economic Development hosts a plethora of other great grant programs, utilize the link below to learn more about the Public Safety Grant program and other opportunities.

 Building Resilient Infrastructure & Communities (BRIC)